Our Expenses in Malaysia

 What were our expenses in Malaysia as part of our world trip?
 What was our budget?
 And, were we able to stay within our budget?
 During our three-month stay in Malaysia, we kept notes of our expenses and grouped them into categories such as transportation, food, and accommodations so that we could keep track of everything.
 We use an app that helps us keep track of our expenses during our world trip.

 Get an app

-If you’re wondering what the easiest way to keep track of all your expenses, it is best to use an app as mentioned briefly above.
+If you’re wondering what the easiest way is to keep track of all your expenses, it is best to use an app.
 It is really great and very easy to use.
 Immediately after we buy something, we enter what we spent in the app so that we don’t forget anything and have a good overview of our costs and expenses on our world trip.

 Tip: The app that we use is called Trabee Pocket for Android Phones.
 When we had iPhones, we used the Travel Wallet app on our sabbatical in 2016.

 While the Travel Wallet is free, we paid a small amount (less than 5 euros), because the free version was limited to only 100 entries.
 The Trabee Pocket app which we use now does not have a limited amount of entries and is free.